ckrapu/vectorgeo/README.md

 Using this repository requires an S3 bucket (indicated in `constants.py`) to store files.
 Local copies are moved in and out of `tmp/` as required for each task.
 The module `vectorgeo/transfer.py` handles these exchanges with the correct bucket. **Note** the logic in `transfer.py` will avoid redownloading files if they can be found locally.
 To force a redownload, delete the relevant files manually from `tmp/`.

 ### Architecture
+The design of this project is a basic linear progression for (1) forming a training dataset, (2) training a model, (3) applying inference to the entire world, and (4) inserting the records into a vector database for similarity search on the front end.
+The following diagram shows the flow of data through the system:
 ```mermaid
 graph TD;
     A[Retrieve Global Land Cover Raster] -->|Move to| S3